 Instead of forcing customers to actively select a short-distance ticket, single ticket, day ticket or group ticket, which could be annoying if they later discover a more cost-effective option, SSB Bestpreis has devised a different process.

-Although customers must still activate an individual ticket on the app for each trip they take, they are saved and converted to the least expensive variant by an algorithm at the end of the billing period.
-For example, multiple short-distance and individual tickets might be converted into a single monthly ticket or an eco-friendly day ticket if this is found to be cheaper (Schwarz 2018).
-Moovel gives the following example: "A passenger buys four individual zone 10 tickets in one day at a total cost of €9.48.
-The algorithm behind the SSB Bestpreis app identifies the eco-day ticket at €4.50 as the cheapest option and saves the user €4.98" (Moovel Transit 2018).
+Although customers must still activate an individual ticket on the app for each trip they take, these tickets are saved and converted to the least expensive variant by an algorithm at the end of the billing period.
+For example, multiple short-distance and individual tickets might be converted into a single monthly ticket or an eco-friendly day ticket if this is found to be cheaper (Schwarz 2018). moovel gives the following example: “A passenger buys four individual zone 10 tickets in one day at a total cost of €9.48.
+The algorithm behind the SSB Bestpreis app identifies the eco-day ticket at €4.50 as the cheapest option and saves the user €4.98” (Moovel Transit 2018).

-This offer is particularly interesting for customers who cannot always predict their local transport journey requirements, who travel a fair amount but not enough to justify a season ticket, and/or are not fully familiar with various tariffs.
-It’s much quicker to use the app than search for the correct option on the ticket machine, especially for visitors.
+This offer is particularly appealing to customers who cannot always predict their local transport journey requirements, who travel a fair amount but not enough to justify a season ticket and/or who are not fully familiar with various tariffs.
+It is much quicker to use the app than search for the correct option on the ticket machine, especially for visitors.

-Another service developed jointly by movel and SSB, known as SSB Flex, was trialed and subsequently adopted as a regular feature on 1 June 2018.
-Designed initially for areas with limited local public transport options, this pooling service links conventional taxis and public transport together for easier access to existing public transport.
+Another service developed jointly by moovel and SSB, known as SSB Flex, was trialed and subsequently adopted as a regular feature on 1 June 2018.
+Designed initially for areas with limited local public transport options, this pooling service links conventional taxis and public transport together to facilitate easier access to existing public transport.
 Passengers make bookings via the app.
 Rather than a door-to-door service, customers can book vehicles to nearby pick-up points.

 An algorithm bundles different passengers’ travel requirements together and calculates the most favorable route.
 Alongside the SSB Flex service, the app also displays existing public transport alternatives.
 The service is designed to minimize the temptation to use a private car rather than a public service (Moovel Group 2018).
 SSB Flex is the first on-demand service in Germany to be granted a route authorization under the Passenger Transport Act, although initially there was some debate over whether a valid taxi license was required (Schwarz 2018).